Xstar97/website/docs/manual/intro/storage.md

 ## Permissions

-Majority of the truecharts catalog has user/groups permissions for 568(apps).
-So anytime you make a dataset(s) the permissions should be 568 for both owner and groups. except for some charts that require `www-data`, please be sure to checkout the charts respective istallation documentations for notes on permissions.
+Majority of the truecharts catalog has owner/groups permissions for `apps` or 568.

+So anytime you make a dataset(s) the permissions should be set accordingly except for some charts that require `www-data`, please be sure to checkout the charts respective istallation documentations for notes on permissions.

 ACL's are not supported and can cause issues, so its heavily advised to _never_ use ACL's and use the correct permissions.